MOhamedMaGdy20820/Back_end/ieee.md

 In simpler terms, a class is like a blueprint or a plan for creating objects, while an object is the actual implementation or instance of that plan.

-An object of this class would be a particular car, such as a 2022 difference between a class and an object is that a class is a template for creating objects, while an object is an instance of a class with its own values for the attributes defined in the class.
+difference between a class and an object is that a class is a template for creating objects, while an object is an instance of a class with its own values for the attributes defined in the class.

 `بالبلدى`